-Renewable and low carbon intensity fuels for use in diesel engines
+Renewable fuels for use in diesel engines

 Introduction

 Biomass and syn gas can be converted into liquid fuels through various processes and their products are typically know as biomass-to-liquid (BTL) or gas-to-liquid (GTL).
-Depending on the original feedstock these products maybe renewable.
+Depending on the original feedstock these products may be renewable.
 BTL, GTL and HVO have similar chemistries and performance specifications, and all can be used in diesel engines.

 Guidelines